Victoria Quarter Shopping Centre, Leeds

 Crafthouse

 Inspired by Yorkshire’s local history, Crafthouse’s seasonal menu celebrates the best of British produce.
-And if the tantalising menu alone isn’t enough to tempt you, the fifth floor location offers wrap-around city views so you can enjoy your meal in spectacular urban style.
+And if the tantalising menu alone isn’t enough to tempt you, the fifth-floor location offers wrap-around city views so you can enjoy your meal in spectacular urban style.

 The Tiled Hall Café